-The CORC will review the appeal, make a decision, and inform you of its decision, with reasons for its decision, within 30 calendar days from the time it receives the appeal.
-Have take the CORC up to seven calendar days to actually receive your appeal.
-However, if you have not received notice of receipt or a decision within 45 days of filing your appeal, you should send a letter to the IGP supervisor to confirm that your appeal was filed and sent to the CORC.
-85
+The CORC will review the appeal, make a decision, and inform you of its decision, with reasons for its decision, within thirty calendar days from the time it receives the appeal.
+Repeal.
+It may take the CORC up to seven calendar days to actually receive your appeal.
+However, if you have not received notice of receipt or a decision within forty-five days of filing your appeal, you should send a letter to the IGP supervisor to confirm that your appeal was filed and sent to the CORC.
+Repeat the confirmal transfer of the confirmal trans